curtischong/dotfiles/README.md

 no (enable transient prompt)<br>
 verbose (instant prompt mode)<br>
 yes (apply changes to .zshrc<br>
-6. append .zshrc in this dir to .zshrc
+6. append .zshrc in this dir to .zshrc<br>
 `cat .zshrc >> ~/.zshrc`
 7. log out. then log in.